danbaterisna/chem-dot-py/README.md

 Go to the green **Clone or download** button, click it, then click _Download ZIP_.
 Then, unpack the .zip, including _all_ files, to some folder.

 As always, there's the Cool Kid option of cloning this git repo.
+That is preferable, since you can update simply by `pulling` this repo.

 ## Usage